Ken Starr: California Proposition 8 post-election lawsuits

 On December 19, 2008, Proposition 8 supporters named Starr to represent them in post-election lawsuits to be heard by the Supreme Court of California.
 Opponents of the measure sought to overturn it as a violation of fundamental rights, while supporters sought to invalidate the 18,000 same-sex marriages performed in the state before Proposition 8 passed.
 Oral arguments took place on March 5, 2009, in San Francisco.

 Starr argued that "Prop.
 8 was a modest measure that left the rights of same-sex couples undisturbed under California's domestic-partner laws and other statutes banning discrimination based on sexual orientation," to the agreement of most of the judges.
 The main issue that arose during the oral argument included the meaning of the word "inalienable," and to which extent this word goes when used in Article I of the Californian Constitution.
 Christopher Krueger of the attorney general's office said that inalienable rights may not be stripped away by the initiative process.
 Starr countered that "rights are important, but they don't go to structure ... rights are ultimately defined by the people."

 The court ultimately held that the measure was valid and effective, but would not be applied retroactively to marriages performed prior to its enactment.

 Starr was an advisory board member for the legal organization Alliance Defending Freedom.

 Defense of Jeffrey Epstein

 In 2007, Starr joined the legal team defending Palm Beach billionaire Jeffrey Epstein, who was accused of the statutory rape of numerous underage high school students.
 Epstein would later plea bargain to plead guilty to several charges of soliciting and trafficking of underage girls, serve 13 months on work release in a private wing of the Palm Beach jail, and register as a sex offender.
 Starr said he was "in the room" when then-US attorney Alex Acosta made the deal that yielded the plea bargain for Epstein and later described Acosta as "a person of complete integrity," adding that "everyone was satisfied" with the agreement.
+Later, journalist Julie K. Brown reported that Starr led a "scorched-earth defense" to try to negotiate a plea deal for Epstein, and a federal judge found that the prosecutors had violated victims' rights by concealing the agreement from the victims and instead urging them to have "patience".

+Starr maintained correspondence with Epstein for many years after his 2008 conviction.